Ham Common, London: Public ownership

-A few years later, the Private Bill, the Richmond Hill (Preservation of View) Bill, passed through the committee stage.
+A few years later, a private bill, the Richmond Hill (Preservation of View) Bill, passed through the committee stage.
 The latter bill contained the same proposals but more concessions than its predecessor and focused more on the preservation of the view from Richmond Hill from urban development.

 The bill was challenged, unsuccessfully, in the House of Commons with votes divided 179 in favour to 79 against.
-The Richmond, Petersham and Ham Open Spaces Act gained Royal Assent on 18 November 1902.
+The Richmond, Petersham and Ham Open Spaces Act 1902 (2 Edw.
+7. c. ccliii) gained royal assent on 18 November 1902.

 The act transferred the Dysarts' residual manorial interests in Ham Common and vested them in Ham Urban District Council.
 The Board of Conservators, established the preceding year, was dissolved in favour of Ham Urban District as well.
-The Dysart Trustees also gave £3000 to be invested for the upkeep of the common and any residual money to go to almhouses or other local charitable purposes.
+The Dysart Trustees also gave £3,000 to be invested for the upkeep of the common and any residual money to go to almhouses or other local charitable purposes.
 Whilst the act achieved its objectives, part of the inclusive settlement with the Dysart Trustees extinguished the remaining lammas rights in Ham, thereby liberating the agricultural land for development.
 The arrangement was not without critics.
 Henry Labouchère observed that Lord Dysart "... would get possession of 176 acres of lammas land and secure valuable building rights, notwithstanding that Parliament had decided that no common lands within a radius of fifteen miles of London should be built upon."

-The Metropolitan Commons (Ham) Supplemental Act 1901 mistakenly depicted a section of the grounds of Wilmer House as being part of the common.
-This error was rectified over fifty years later in the Metropolitan Common Scheme (Ham) Amending Scheme Confirmation Act, 1954.
+The Metropolitan Commons (Ham) Supplemental Act 1901 (1 Edw.
+7. c. xxxiii) mistakenly depicted a section of the grounds of Wilmer House as being part of the common.
+This error was rectified over fifty years later in the Metropolitan Common Scheme (Ham) Amending Scheme Confirmation Act 1954 (2 & 3 Eliz.
+2. c. xiii).